Generative AI in Game Development: A Qualitative Research Synthesis: Methods

 \subsection{Qualitative Research Appraisal}

-Acknowledging the ongoing debate on the value of quality appraisal in qualitative synthesis \cite{long_optimising_2020,cahill_metaethnography_2018, dixon-woods2008}, our study incorporates a formal study quality assessment.
-Following \citeauthor{majid_appraising_2018}'s \citeyearpar{majid_appraising_2018} decision tool, we selected the Critical Appraisal Skills Programme (\ac{CASP}) Qualitative Checklist as the most suitable instrument for the methodologically diverse studies in our dataset.
-In particular, we chose \ac{CASP} for (1) being the most common appraisal tool in \ac{QRS} that is (2) agnostic w.r.t. specific fields, (3) short and (4) relatively easy to employ.
-More specifically, we use the updated and optimised version of the tool by \citet{long_optimising_2020}.
-As a side-effect, appraisal can also contribute as interpretive aid and encourage the closer and repeated reading of primary studies \citep[p.~122]{campbell_evaluating_2011}.
+Acknowledging the ongoing debate on the value of quality appraisal in qualitative synthesis \cite{long_optimising_2020,cahill_metaethnography_2018, dixon-woods2008}, we incorporate formal study quality assessment.
+This can also contribute as interpretive aid and encourage the closer and repeated reading of primary studies \citep[p.~122]{campbell_evaluating_2011}.
+Following \citeauthor{majid_appraising_2018}'s \citeyearpar{majid_appraising_2018} decision tool, we selected the Critical Appraisal Skills Programme (\ac{CASP}) Qualitative Checklist as (1) the most common appraisal tool in \ac{QRS} that is (2) domain-agnostic, (3) short, and (4) relatively easy to employ.
+We use \citeauthor{long_optimising_2020}'s \citep{long_optimising_2020} updated and optimised version.

+In line with guidance that appraisal should inform, but not dictate, interpretive decisions in meta-ethnography \citep{campbell_evaluating_2011, cahill_metaethnography_2018}, we use quality appraisal not to determine study inclusion, but to (1) support interpretive confidence of each study's findings during extraction and translation \cite{long_optimising_2020} and to (2) critically reflect on methodology as a lens to pinpoint gaps in research (our fourth RQ, Sec.~\ref{sec:introduction}).
+We report this weighting alongside the references to the primary sources in the translation maps and the code book to make clear where interpretive grounding is stronger and where further work is needed.